smistad/FAST/README.md

 * [Windows](https://fast.eriksmistad.no/building-on-windows.html)
 * [macOS](https://fast.eriksmistad.no/building-on-mac.html)

-### License

-FAST itself is licenced under the permissive BSD 2-clause license, however the binary releases of FAST include several third-party libraries which use a number of different open source licences (MIT, Apache 2.0, LGPL ++), see the licences folder in the release for more details.

 ![Surface mesh extracted from a large abdominal CT scan.](https://github.com/smistad/FAST/wiki/images/surface_extraction.png) ![Alpha blending ray casting rendering of a thorax CT image.](https://github.com/smistad/FAST/wiki/images/volume_renderer.jpg)